jsheppard95/kickstarter-analysis/README.md

 large outliers are present.

 In summary, we find that theater campaigns are a popular kickstarter category relative to other forms of entertainment.
-We recommend a camapaign in this category begin in early summer as opposed to winter and have a goal that is closer to $3000, the median value of successful U.S kickstarters.
+We recommend a campaign in this category begin in early summer as opposed to winter and have a goal that is closer to $3000, the median value of successful U.S kickstarters.